Columnstore indexes: Overview

 Recommended use cases:

 Use a clustered columnstore index to store fact tables and large dimension tables for data warehousing workloads.
-This improves query performance and data compression by up to 10x.
-See Columnstore Indexes for Data Warehousing.
+This method improves query performance and data compression by up to 10 times.
+For more information, see Columnstore indexes for data warehousing.

-Use a nonclustered columnstore index to perform analysis in real-time on an OLTP workload.
-See Get started with Columnstore for real time operational analytics.
+Use a nonclustered columnstore index to perform analysis in real time on an OLTP workload.
+For more information, see Get started with columnstore for real-time operational analytics.

 How do I choose between a rowstore index and a columnstore index?

-Rowstore indexes perform best on queries that seek into the data, searching for a particular value, or for queries on a small range of values.
-Use rowstore indexes with transactional workloads since they tend to require mostly table seeks instead of table scans.
+Rowstore indexes perform best on queries that seek into the data, when searching for a particular value, or for queries on a small range of values.
+Use rowstore indexes with transactional workloads because they tend to require mostly table seeks instead of table scans.

 Can I combine rowstore and columnstore on the same table?

 Yes.
 Beginning with SQL Server 2016 (13.x), you can create an updatable nonclustered columnstore index on a rowstore table.
-The columnstore index stores a copy of the chosen columns so you do need extra space for this but it will be compressed on average by 10x.
-By doing this, you can run analytics on the columnstore index and transactions on the rowstore index at the same time.
-The column store is updated when data changes in the rowstore table, so both indexes are working against the same data.
+The columnstore index stores a copy of the selected columns, so you need extra space for this data, but the selected data is compressed on average 10 times.
+You can run analytics on the columnstore index and transactions on the rowstore index at the same time.
+The columnstore is updated when data changes in the rowstore table, so both indexes work against the same data.

-Beginning with SQL Server 2016 (13.x), you can have one or more nonclustered rowstore indexes on a columnstore index.
-By doing this, you can perform efficient table seeks on the underlying columnstore.
+Beginning with SQL Server 2016 (13.x), you can have one or more nonclustered rowstore indexes on a columnstore index and perform efficient table seeks on the underlying columnstore.
 Other options become available too.
 For example, you can enforce a primary key constraint by using a UNIQUE constraint on the rowstore table.
-Since an non-unique value will fail to insert into the rowstore table, SQL Server cannot insert the value into the columnstore.
+Because a non-unique value fails to insert into the rowstore table, SQL Server can't insert the value into the columnstore.

 All of the columns in a columnstore index are stored in the metadata as included columns.
-The columnstore index does not have key columns.
+The columnstore index doesn't have key columns.